 These are the same tables reproduced by Jeppesen and in AIM.
 No matter where you get them, if you do a lot of cold weather flying you should either have the tables handy or have an aircraft that can do the math for you.
 (More about that below, using the Gulfstream G450 as an example.)
 Some aircraft can do the math because that's all it really is, math:

 4.1.1 Pilot’s responsibility.
 The pilot-in-command is responsible for the safety of the operation and the safety of the aeroplane and of all persons on board during flight time (Annex 6, 4.5.1).
-This includes responsibility for obstacle clearance, except when an IFR flight is being vectored by radar.
+This includes responsibility for obstacle clearance, except when an IFR flight is being vectored.

 4.1.3 State’s responsibility.
-Annex 15, Appendix 1 (Contents of Aeronautical Information Publication), indicates that States should publish in Section GEN 3.3.5, “The criteria used to determine minimum flight altitudes”.
+PANS-AIM, Appendix 2 (Contents of Aeronautical Information Publication), indicates that States should publish in Section GEN 3.3.5, “The criteria used to determine minimum flight altitudes”.
 If nothing is published, it should be assumed that no corrections have been applied by the State.
-Note.— The determination of lowest usable flight levels by air traffic control units within controlled airspace does not relieve the pilot-in-command of the responsibility for ensuring that adequate terrain clearance exists, except when an IFR flight is being vectored by radar.

 4.1.4 Air traffic control (ATC).
 If an aircraft is cleared by ATC to an altitude which the pilot-in-command finds unacceptable due to low temperature, then the pilot-in-command should request a higher altitude.
 If such a request is not received, ATC will consider that the clearance has been accepted and will be complied with.
 See Annex 2 and the PANS-ATM (Doc 4444), Chapter 6.